Buying Guide

 The Avalla range at a glance

 A quick word on pricing, because it surprises people: the larger X-200 (20L) often sits below the smaller X-125 (12L) on price.
-That is because the X-125 carries the smart-control electronics, while the X-200 is a simpler, higher-capacity workhorse.
+That is because the X-125 carries the smart humidistat electronics and is tuned for low running costs, while the X-200 is a simpler, higher-capacity workhorse.
 So if raw moisture removal is all you care about, the bigger unit can be the better value.

 Avalla X-125 — the smart compact